 Yes.
 It’s a double negative, intentionally.
 Now that I’m retired and not rushing head-down in a panic all the time, I have more time to observe life and in particular, to people-watch.
 This new preoccupation has led to an increase in my engaging strangers in quick conversation which usually takes the form of a comment as I’m passing by.
-Food courts seem to be particularly conducive for making new friends.
+Food courts seem to be particularly conducive to making new friends.
 Yesterday as I was enjoying my fast-food lunch at Sherway Gardens, I kept watching the young woman sitting at the next table eating lunch with her boyfriend (they were sharing food so I assumed they also share other things.).
 She was pretty in a plain, quiet way and had the m0st beautiful large gray-green eyes.
 As I picked up my tray to leave, I leaned over to her and said, “I’m sure you’ve been told this before, but you have the most drop-dead gorgeous eyes”.
 She lit up like a Christmas tree and I felt like I’d made her day.
 The lovely part is that it helped make my day too.
 She felt good.
 And I felt good.

 My habit of engaging strangers in a one-sided conversation began with babies.
 I can never resist peeking into a stroller and complimenting the mother on how beautiful her precious little one is.
 I particularly love natural red hair and cannot pass an adult or child in the mall or on the street without leaning in and commenting positively on their red hair as I pass by.